AI-ffinity/nmr_tutorials/Sample_Preparation/Misc/NanoDrop_tutorial.md

+---
+title: "Measurement of Protein Concentration with NanoDrop Spectrophotometer"
+layout: default
+---

 # Measurement of Protein Concentration with NanoDrop Spectrophotometer

 The NanoDrop spectrophotometer uses **surface tension** to hold small liquid samples in place, eliminating the need for cuvettes or capillaries.
 It operates based on **UV/Vis spectroscopy**, measuring light absorbance at specific wavelengths.